Environmental management

 Project environmental assessment

-To ensure compliance with its environmental-performance and sustainable-development objectives, ADM takes environmental impacts into account in the design, construction and operation of its various infrastructures.
-In keeping with that commitment, ADM encourages all of its business partners to contribute to the achievement of its objectives and, generally, to mitigate the environment impacts of construction work.
+To ensure compliance with its environmental performance and sustainability objectives, ADM takes environmental impacts into account in the design, construction and operation of its various infrastructures.
+In keeping with that commitment, ADM asks all of its business partners to contribute to the achievement of its objectives and, generally, to mitigate the environment impacts of construction work.

 Emergency Response Plan

 As part of airport operations, ADM is at risk for certain kinds of incidents that can have environmental consequences.
 Particular attention is thus paid to the Emergency Response Plan (ERP) at both Montréal–Trudeau and Montréal–Mirabel airports.
-Various plans and directives have been developed to ensure rapid response and environmental protection in the event such incidents occur.
+In addition to the ERP, ADM departments and partners concerned by emergency measures draw up their own directives in order to be able to act quickly during an environmental emergency.

 Environmental indicators